noahsug/card-auto-battler/README.md

 Polish TODO:

+1. Buy photoshop or some other AI photo editor and make awesome artwork
 1. implement easy to use scaling size between desktop/mobile
 1. Button should have an icon prop and be used everywhere (no custom buttons)
 1. save progress via local storage